Giovanni Bona: Writings

 His best known ascetical works include "Via Compendii ad Deum" (1657), translated into English in 1876 by Henry Collins O. Cist. under the title "An Easy Way to God", "Principia et documenta vitae Christianae" (1673), and "Horologium Asceticum" (Paris, 1676).

-His "Manuductio ad cælum" (1658) is often compared to Thomas a Kempis's "Imitation of Christ" on account of simplicity of the style in which the solid doctrine is taught.
+His "Manuductio ad cælum" (1658) is often compared to Thomas a Kempis's "The Imitation of Christ" on account of simplicity of the style in which the solid doctrine is taught.
 Besides passing through fourteen Latin editions in four decades, it has been translated into Italian, French, German, Armenian and Spanish.
 Sir Roger L'Estrange produced an English translation ("The Guide to Heaven", 1680), later reprinted as "A Guide to Eternity" (London 1900).

 Shortly after his ordination he collected some of the most beautiful passages in the Church Fathers on the Mass, and later published them in a booklet, which with certain additions grew into his "De Sacrificio Missae".

 In addition he composed several unpublished works, known as "Ascetici", for the instruction of members of his own order.

 But his fame does not rest solely on the devotional writings.
 He was a deep student of antiquity, and so successful in treating of the use of the Psalter in the Christian Church ("De Divinâ Psalmodiâ", Paris, 1663) that Cardinal Pallavicini urged him to undertake the history of the Mass.
 Realizing the magnitude of the task, at first he declined, but finally set to work and after more than seven years labour brought out his famous work: "De Rebus Liturgicis" (Rome, 1671), a veritable encyclopedia of historic information on all subjects bearing on the Mass, such as rites, churches, vestments and so on.
 The first of many editions of his complete works was published at Antwerp in 1677.